Bhargav9436/Bhargav9436/README.md

 - The final model developed reconstructs the modal signal for the 5DOF system.
 -- The raw, reconstructed, and modal signals' power spectrum are shown along with their mode shapes and responses.

-This endeavour seamlessly merged theoretical insights with practical application, exemplifying my commitment to pushing the boundaries of engineering knowledge.

 <table>
   <tr>